AUTO RACING: Auto Racing Glance

 FORMULA ONE

-Last race: Lewis Hamilton won in Hungary, extending his lead over Sebastian Vettel to 24 points.
+Last race: Hamilton won in Hungary, extending his lead over Sebastian Vettel to 24 points.

+Fast facts: Spa-Francorchamps first hosted a Grand Prix in 1924, and it remains one of the more popular circuits in F1.
+But just six drivers have won the race more than twice, led by Michael Schumacher (six) and Ayrton Senna (five victories). … Kimi Raikkonen of Ferrari is in third with 146 points, with Valterri Bottas of Mercedes is fourth with 132 points.

 Online: http://www.formula1.com